saidatsanni/Women-in-the-WorkPlace/Women in the workforce.md

 An examination of the gender ratio in 8 industries where female workers earn more than male workers show that these industries are male-dominated.
-Also, female workers have a very small representation in the top two industries- Natural Resources, Construction and Maintenace and Production and Transportation and Material Moving.
+Also, female workers have a very small representation in the top two industries- Natural Resources, Construction, and Maintenace and Production and Transportation and Material Moving.

 Based on these findings, it could be suggested that the industries are